Project-Bradnails/Bradnails/Software/extranotes.md

 - Once you see that, click extract then choose a destination.
 The destination is where the unpacked files will be deposited.
 After unpacking you will have a file folder.

+- Note: Originally an anonymous user probided us with a screenshot for the 7z demonstration.
+They asked for the image to be removed and to note that they are not at all a Bradnails developer or contributor and simply was returning a favor.

 ## GEFORCE NOW
 -NOTE: You cannot be on your school wifi or else GeForce NOW cannot connect.
 If you are at school, connect to a hotspot on your phone.
 - GeForce NOW is a cloud streaming service that allows you to play games that you normally wouldn't be able to run.
 With a free acount you are able to play up to an hour of games like Fortnite, Apex Legends, and more.
 GeForce NOW connects to digital PC game stores such as Steam, Epic Games Store, Origin, and more so you can stream the library of games you already own.
 There is 1000+ games, ready to play.
 Here is the [FAQ page](https://www.nvidia.com/en-us/geforce-now/faq/).